 - Share this Story:

-Piper had not been vaccinated against the flu because she did not like needles.
-Piper’s mother, Pegy, is now an active advocate for annual flu vaccinations.
+The year she died, Piper had not been vaccinated against the flu because she did not like needles.

 Piper Ann was a healthy 12-year-old girl with mild asthma.
 She lived life to the fullest and loved Mine Craft, singing hymns and pop music, riding dirt bikes, sewing and crafts, and dolls.
 Her best friend was her little brother, Noah.